mjbuchman/css-animations/README.md

 # CSS Animations

-## Project Purpose
+## Description
-Demonstrate CSS animation abilities as well as create a repository for social media icons to be used in future projects.
+A repository for social media icons to be used in future projects.
+Each of the 13 sets of icons use a different form of css animation.

 ## How to Use
 Clone the [repository](https://github.com/mjbuchman/css-animations) and run the index.html file.